-Where is the Vasyugan swamp located on the map.
-Vasyugan swamps: where they are, description, interesting facts.
-The importance of the site in the natural water cycle
+Where is the Vasyugan swamp located on the map?
+Vasyugan swamps: where they are located, description, interesting facts.
+The importance of the land in the natural water cycle

-Vasyugan swamps are located in the center of the Siberian Federal District (SFD), between the Ob and Irtysh rivers.
-This is the largest swampy place in Russia and the world.
-Most of this unique natural area is located on the territory of the Tomsk region, including the Novosibirsk, Omsk regions and the Khanty-Mansiysk Autonomous Okrug.
-The area of this swamp is the largest in the world and is about 53-55 thousand square meters. km, which exceeds the size of such European countries as Switzerland, Denmark or Estonia.
+In the center of Siberian federal district(Siberian Federal District), between the Ob and Irtysh rivers, there are the Vasyugan swamps.
+This is the largest swamp place in Russia and the world.
+Most of this unique natural area is located on the territory of the Tomsk region, also covering the Novosibirsk, Omsk regions and Khanty-Mansiysk autonomous region.
+The area of this swamp is the largest in the world and is about 53–55 thousand square meters. km, which exceeds the size of such European countries like Switzerland, Denmark or Estonia.

-The size of the swamp in length is approximately 570 by 320 km, it is truly huge, you can see it on the map.
-According to scientists, the swamping of this area began about 10,000 years ago and continues to this day - over the past 500 years, the swamp has increased 4 times.
-Local legends speak of the ancient Vasyugan Sea-Lake, but geologists say that the Great Vasyugan Swamp did not occur by overgrowing ancient lakes, but as a result of the advance of swamps on land under the influence of a humid climate and favorable conditions.
+The length of the swamp is approximately 570 by 320 km, it is truly huge, this can be seen on the map.
+According to scientists, the swamping of this area began about 10,000 years ago and continues to this day - over the past 500 years the swamp has increased 4 times.
+Local legends speak of the ancient Vasyugan sea-lake, but research by geologists says that the Great Vasyugan swamp did not occur through the overgrowth of ancient lakes, but as a result of the advance of swamps onto land under the influence of humid climate and favorable conditions.

-Initially, on the site of the current single swamp massif, there were 19 separate plots with a total area of 45,000 square meters. km, but gradually the quagmire swallowed up the surroundings, like the onset of desert sands.
-Today, this region is still a classic example of active, "aggressive" swamp formation: the interesting fact is that the swamps continue to grow, increasing on average by 800 hectares per year.
+Initially, on the site of the current single swamp massif there were 19 separate areas with a total area of 45,000 square meters. km, but gradually the quagmire consumed the surroundings, like the advance of desert sands.
+Today, this region is still a classic example of active, "aggressive" bog formation: an interesting fact is that the bogs continue to grow, increasing on average by 800 hectares per year.
 There are more than 800 thousand lakes here, many rivers and streams originate, and the moisture evaporated from the surface maintains the climatic balance and is carried even to the territory of Eastern Siberia and Kazakhstan.

-The climate in the area of the Vasyugan swamp is continental and humid.
-The average temperature in January is -20 °C, in July +17 °C. Snow cover 40–80 cm high lies from October to April on average 175 days a year.
-Wetlands are the last refuge for many rare and endangered species of animals and birds driven from habitats transformed by humans, and the basis for maintaining the traditional nature management of small peoples, in particular, the indigenous inhabitants of Western Siberia.
-Among plants, swamps and lakes, various medicinal herbs are of the main value, as well as berries that are found in abundance in swamps: cranberries, cloudberries, blueberries, etc.
+The climate in the Vasyugan swamp area is continental and humid. average temperature January -20 °C, July +17 °C. Snow cover 40–80 cm high lies from October to April on average 175 days a year.
+Wetlands are the last refuge of many rare and endangered species of animals and birds driven away from habitats transformed by humans, and the basis for maintaining the traditional environmental management of small peoples, in particular indigenous inhabitants Western Siberia.
+Among the plants, swamps and lakes, the main value is represented by various medicinal herbs, as well as berries that are found in abundance in the swamps: cranberries, cloudberries, blueberries, etc.

-Wetlands contain huge reserves of peat and counteract the greenhouse effect by sequestering carbon.
-Explored peat reserves are more than 1 billion tons, the average depth is 2.4 m, the maximum depth is 10 m.
+Bogs contain huge reserves of peat and counteract the greenhouse effect by sequestering carbon.
+Explored peat reserves amount to more than 1 billion tons, average depth occurrence - 2.4 m, maximum - 10 m.

-Vasyugan swamps are home to numerous local fauna, including rare ones.
-Of the rare species of animals in the swamps live: reindeer, golden eagle, white-tailed eagle, osprey, gray shrike, peregrine falcon.
-Squirrels, elks, sables, wood grouses, white partridges, hazel grouses, black grouses are present in significant quantities, mink, otter, wolverine are in smaller quantities.
-The flora also includes rare and endangered plant species and plant communities.
+The Vasyugan swamps are home to numerous local fauna, including rare ones.
+Among the rare species of animals that live in the swamps are: reindeer, golden eagle, white-tailed eagle, osprey, gray shrike, peregrine falcon.
+There are significant quantities of squirrels, moose, sable, wood grouse, partridges, hazel grouse, black grouse, and in smaller quantities mink, otter, and wolverine.
+Flora also includes rare and endangered plant species and plant communities.

-Now the fauna and flora of the swamps is under threat due to the development of the territory during the exploration and exploitation of oil and gas fields.
-The falling second stages of launch vehicles launched from the Baikonur cosmodrome, which pollute the territory with heptyl residues, also pose an environmental hazard.
+Now the animal and vegetable world swamps are under threat due to the development of the territory during the exploration and exploitation of oil and gas fields.
+Environmental danger They also represent the falling second stages of launch vehicles launched from the Baikonur Cosmodrome, which contaminate the area with heptyl residues.

-Vasyugan swamps consider a variety of insects, animals, fish, birds to be their home.
-During the migration period, waterfowl and waders stop to rest on them.
-According to the Institute of Animal Ecology and Systematics of the Siberian Branch of the Russian Academy of Sciences, up to 60% of the total number of ducks fly in the period of spring migration with a diffuse front through swamp systems, and only 40% - along the valleys of large rivers.
+A variety of insects, animals, fish, and birds consider the Vasyugan swamps their home.
+During the migration period they stop for rest waterfowl and waders.
+According to the Institute of Animal Ecology and Systematics of the Siberian Branch of the Russian Academy of Sciences, up to 60% total number ducks fly during the spring migration as a diffuse front through swamp systems, and only 40% - along valleys large rivers.

-Godwit and curlew, various birds of prey, including the peregrine falcon, nest in the marshes.
-It was on the Vasyugan plain that the thin-billed curlew was last seen, which is considered to be an almost extinct species of birds.
-In places where swamps border forests and rivers and lakes lie, elks, minks, sables, otters are found, hazel grouses and wood grouses are found.
+Godwits and curlews, various predator birds, including the peregrine falcon.
+It is on the Vasyugan Plain in last time We saw the slender-billed curlew, which is considered an almost extinct bird species.
+In places where swamps border with forests and there are rivers and lakes, there are moose, minks, sables, otters, hazel grouse and wood grouse.
 Until the mid-80s of the last century, reindeer were found in the swamps, but today their population has practically disappeared.
-In the tributaries of the rivers originating from the Great Vasyugan swamp, there are about 20 species of fish.
-In recent years, bream, pike perch, carp, and verkhovka have become common in local reservoirs.
-Vulnerable and rare species of fish in the area are nelma, peled, lamprey, and ruff.
+About 20 species of fish live in the tributaries of the rivers originating from the Great Vasyugan Swamp.
+IN last years In local reservoirs, bream, pike perch, carp, and verkhovka began to be often found.
+Vulnerable and rare species Fishes in the area are nelma, peled, lamprey, and ruff.

-In the summer, swamps are almost impassable even for specialized vehicles.
-Cargo transportation to oil fields and exploration parties is carried out in winter.
+IN summer time swamps are practically impassable even for specialized equipment.
+Cargo transportation to oil fields and geological exploration parties is carried out in winter time.

 See also:

-Many people in Russia call the eighth wonder of the world a unique place in the Trans-Baikal Territory, where the Great Source of Fresh Water is located.
-From this place, water flows are divided into channels of 3 rivers.
+Many people in Russia call the eighth wonder of the world a unique place in the Trans-Baikal Territory, where Great source fresh water From this place, water flows are divided into the channels of 3 rivers.

 → (Vladivostok)

-The Vladivostok Fortress is a unique complex of military fortifications, which was built at the end of the 19th century in Vladivostok and its environs.
+The Vladivostok Fortress is a unique complex of military defensive structures that was built at the end of the 19th century in Vladivostok and its environs.

 → (Ingushetia)

-The historical building Vovnushki got its name from the Ingush village in the Dzheirakhsky district of modern Ingushetia.
+The historical building of Vovnushki received its name from an Ingush village in the Dzheirakhsky region of modern Ingushetia.
 The defensive castle was built by an ancient Ingush family.

 → (Bashkiria)

 The Shikhany Mountains are a unique and inimitable natural monument in Bashkiria.
-In ancient times, there was a sea in this place, and Shikhany were reefs.
-To this day, they keep the imprints of mollusks on themselves.
+In ancient times, there was a sea in this place, and the Shikhans were reefs.
+To this day, they retain imprints of mollusks on themselves.

 → (Kamchatka)